TIY-LR/razer-cars/index.md

 We also need to be able to see when the cars were rented and should be able to manage checkouts and returns from a single screen.

+> **NOTE** this software is only meant to track the current status of an entire fleet of cars of a single type, not an individual car.
+So when an employee signs out a 2015 Ford F150, that is not tied to any single car, instead it is just a record of any F150 being checked out.

 ## Project Schedule

 With the upcoming holidays and rental rush coming in quick, we need to get our app up and running ASAP.